essmehdi/flowd/README.md

 ./install.py
 ```

+`install.py` takes these arguments:
-`install.py` takes an argument `--install-path` or `-i` to change the installation path for the binary.
-The default path is `/usr/local/bin`
+- `--install-path` or `-i` to change the installation path for the binary.
+The default path is `/usr/local/bin`.
+- `--debug` or `-d` to install the debug target instead of the release target.
+- `--no-target` or `-n` to install only data files without copying the target.